Compute

 Specifies the object to which alarm notifications will be sent.
 You can select the account contact or a topic.

-• A topic is used to publish messages and subscribe to notifications.
-If the required topic is unavailable, create one first and add subscriptions to it.
-For details, see Creating a Topic and Adding Subscriptions.
+• A topic is a specific event type for publishing messages or subscribing to notifications.
+If the required topic is not available, create one first and add subscriptions to it.
+For details, Creating a Topic and Adding Subscriptions.

 Validity Period